 - Serious academic difficulty as determined by the Director of Debate or by the Academic Status Committee

 Students participating in any aspect of the WUDU Debate Union are required to be in compliance with all general policies of the University.
 These policies include but are not limited to Willamette University’s drug and alcohol policies, sexual harassment policies, and all other policies in the Selected Policies Manual of Willamette University.
-One element that distinguishes the Willamette Debate Program from some other campus programs is that we travel together and work closely as a team.
+One element that distinguishes the Willamette Debate Program from some other campus programs is that we travel together, work closely as a team, and interact with students and faculty of other programs.
 As a result of these unique elements, certain supplements to general Willamette policies are needed.
 These supplements are listed below:

 - All Willamette University policies in the Selected Policies Manual are applicable on trips sponsored by the Willamette University Debate program.

-- All students in WUDU are expected to behave in ways that reflect positively on the University.
+- All students in WUDU are expected to behave in ways that reflect positively on WUDU and the University.
 Abusive, aggressive, rude, and discourteous behaviors toward students and staff of other colleges and universities with whom we compete may be in violation of this policy.
+Such behaviors can occur in a variety of ways, one of which includes postings on social media.

 Drug and Alcohol Policies